Last Updated on

 - A smoothie with a changing flavor every week or a seasonal fruit basket, both of which cost $4.95 each.

 - 5-minute lunch option that requires no cooking for $7.99

 - A great selection of kitchenware like pans, pots, knives and more

 Plated on the other hand, offers a selection of two changing desserts every week, at a cost of $8 each.
 A nice yummy option.

 Both are great options when it comes to improving your evening dining experiences!
 Each company appeals to quite a different audience.
-Home Chef, our favorite, is for people who look for classic familiar dishes with a little edge, yet are easy to cook and not too complicated.
-Home Chef is also a little more cost effective for the Classic two-person plan.
+Home Chef, is for people who look for classic familiar dishes with a little edge, yet are easy to cook and not too complicated.
 Plated appeals to people who love both food and cooking and would like to experience some new challenges in their kitchen.